 What are National Parks in Japan?

-Japan's National Parks are managed by the Ministry of Environment, while smaller parks are managed by town hall, private or private institution.
+Japan's National Parks are managed by the Ministry of Environment, while smaller parks are managed by the town hall, private or private institution.

 5 – Kerama Shotō National Park

 There are 22 islands that make up the Kerama Islands, 4 of which are completely uninhabited.
-They are located in Okinawa Prefecture, the southernmost prefecture of Japan.
+They are located in Okinawa Prefecture, the southernmost prefecture in Japan.
 The most popular islands to visit are Tokashiki (the largest island), Zamami and Aka.

-There are many marine animals that can be seen in the park, such as whales, turtles and large fish.
+There are many marine animals that can be seen in the park, such as whales, turtles and big fish.
 The park is certainly a good tip for anyone traveling to Japan in the summer.

 4 – Shiretoko National Park